Alex-Badea/alex-badea.github.io/_portfolio/6_arthea.md

 # Arthea
 Simple art prompts generator that produces random character traits and scenarios for drawing inspiration.
 This app demonstrates a simple communication between a database and the Android framework.

+### Setup
+Open the project in Android Studio, delete *.template* from the *SENSITIVE_DATA.txt.template* file in the *assets* folder, add your database credentials and run.
+Contact me if you want some demo database credentials.

 ### Screenshots

 Upon first entering the app, the database contents will be downloaded locally.